I’m at the skin cancer clinic having my moles checked.

 My doctor is lovely, we have countries in common, we chat.
 He can put you supremely at ease if you let him.
 It’s not him that makes me anxious.

-I can’t tell Dave, who’s sitting beside me, about my anxiousness because he’ll think I’m a wimp.
+I can’t tell my hubby, who’s sitting beside me, about my anxiousness because he’ll think I’m a wimp.
 Of course I am.
 I know a very brave young man who’s had over 30 metastatic melanomas removed, many of them at advanced stages.
 He’s a hero, you can read about him here: Clinton Heal, Melanoma WA.

 I wipe my clammy palms on my neatly pressed dress and pick up a magazine.
 The first thing I turn to is an article about looking after your skin in the sun.
 Have I been doing enough of that this summer I ask myself?